Ancient History of Madhya Pradesh

 - In the 7th Century after the rule of various small empires like Mahismati, Rashtrakutas came to the power.
 Their capital was Vidharba and they further conquered Malwa.

-- In the 8th Century, Gurjara and Pratiharas came into the power.
+- In the 8th Century, Gurjara and Pratiharas came into power.

-- They ruled under the leadership of famous Nagabhata.
+- They ruled under the leadership of the famous Nagabhata.
 They ruled the Malwa.
 They were Rajputs.

 - Initially, they kept Malwa as their capital then shifted it to Kannuaj.

-- There were two dynasties with the name of Kalchuris who ruled the different areas.
+- Krishna Raj is the founder of Kalchuri dynasty.
+There were two dynasties with the name of Kalchuris who ruled the different areas.

 - One dynasty ruled over the areas of west Madhya Pradesh and Rajasthan and was known as Chedi.
-Other ruled in the parts of Karnataka and was known as Sothern Kalchuris.
+Others ruled in the parts of Karnataka and was known as Sothern Kalchuris.

-- From 946 AD Paramaras started to conquest Madhya Pradesh.
+- The Parmar dynasty was established by Upendra or Krishnaraja in the northern Malwa (ancient Avanti) region of the Narmada River.
+From 946 AD Paramaras started to conquest Madhya Pradesh.